I. SPANISH EXAM UPDATE

 los Reyes Católicos.
 Pero además, fue considerado como

-el monarca que inició la política de represión de las
+el monarca que inició la política de represión

 libertades hispanas tradicionales, que culminó su hijo